Tax on property and rental income Allowable expenses and allowances

 Annual investment allowance

-You cannot deduct expenses of a capital nature.
+As a landlord, you cannot deduct expenses of a capital nature.
 That means you cannot deduct the cost of the property you are letting, expenditure that adds to or improves the property or the cost of renovating a property in a run-down state.

 From 1 January 2013 (until 1 January 2015), you can deduct up to £250,000 a year of capital spending for many types of capital spending using the annual investment allowance, such as commercial vehicles, computers, tools and business furniture.
 In 2012-13 the limit was £25,000.
 Transitional arrangements apply, depending on your accounting period.